bmish/eslint-doc-generator/README.md

 - README rules table
 - Rule doc titles and notices

-Also performs some basic section consistency checks on rule docs (will eventually be configurable):
+Also performs some basic section consistency checks on rule docs:

-- Contains an `## Options` section and mentions each named option (for rules with options)
+- Contains an `## Options` / `## Config` section and mentions each named option (for rules with options)

 ## Setup